-- Is the research plan well-conceived, original, and important? - If it research succeeds, what would be the impact? - Is the investigator well-qualified to do the project? - Is the preliminary data presented (if any) compelling? - Does the research have access to necessary resources (facilities, reagents, etc)? - Can the proposed research be accomplished given the budget? (budget dollar amount pre-set by HSCI)
+- Is it collaborative in nature? - Does it have a translational aspect to it? - Is the research plan well-conceived, original, and important? - If the research succeeds, what would be the impact? - Is/are the investigator(s) well-qualified to do the project? - Is the preliminary data presented (if any) compelling? - Does the research have access to necessary resources (facilities, reagents, etc)? - Can the proposed research be accomplished given the budget? (budget dollar amount pre-set by HSCI)

-In addition, reviewers are asked to comment specifically on the following criteria, which are kept distinct from the scientific merit but which are also considered in the final decision on funding:
+In addition, reviewers are asked to comment specifically on the following criteria, which are kept distinct from the scientific merit, but which are also considered in the final decision on funding.